-EEE 4878 High Voltage Engineering Sessional Credit Hours: 1.5 Contact Hours: 3 per week
+EEE 4878 High Voltage Engineering Sessional

 This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4877.
 In the second part, students will design simple systems using the principles learned in EEE 4877.